 The Squamish River Watershed and Lake Trail Environmental set up temperature loggers in Potlatch Creek, McNab Creek, Porteau Cove, and Furry Creek in Marine Unit 2.
-Restarting this data collection and expanding it to documented fish-bearing streams like Loggers Creek, Deeks Creek, Phyllis Creek, Ellesmere Creek, and the unnamed creek.
+Restarting this data collection and expanding it to documented fish-bearing streams like Loggers Creek, Deeks Creek, Phyllis Creek, Ellesmere Creek, and the unnamed creek could inform future stewardship activity.
 This data can provide insight into temperature variability, finding thermal refuges for sensitive species, and highlighting the effectiveness of management actions to mitigate impacts of climate change on streams (Liang et al., 2013).